jedcn/learning-javascript/README.md

-But, if you've found yourself in a situation where you're regularly referring to [online introductions to JavaScript](https://developer.mozilla.org/en-US/docs/JavaScript/A_re-introduction_to_JavaScript) or always mis-remembering how you use a
-[specific library](http://underscorejs.org/), then here's a way forward.
+But, if you've found yourself in a situation where you're regularly referring to [online introductions to JavaScript](https://developer.mozilla.org/en-US/docs/JavaScript/A_re-introduction_to_JavaScript) or always forgetting how you use a [specific library](http://underscorejs.org/), then here's a way forward.

 ## A Way Forward